JKHeadley/rest-hapi/README.md

  * If set to true, (and authStrategy is not false) then endpoints will be generated with pre-defined
  * scopes based on the model definition.
  * default: false
+ * @deprecated since v0.29.0, use "config.generateRouteScopes" instead
  * @type {boolean}
  */
 config.generateScopes = false;

+/**
+ * If set to true, (and authStrategy is not false) then endpoints will be generated with pre-defined
+ * scopes based on the model definition.
+ * default: false
+ * @type {boolean}
+ */
+config.generateRouteScopes = false;

 /**
  * If set to true, the scope for each endpoint will be logged when then endpoint is generated.